Composing Policy Gradients and Prompt Optimization for Language Model Programs: Composing online RL with prompt optimization via BetterTogether

-We extend this approach to the online RL setting using \mmgrpo{}, and combine it with a state-of-the-art prompt optimizer, MIPROv2 \citep{opsahl-ong-etal-2024-optimizing}. \citet{soylu-etal-2024-fine} also experiment with alternative compositions, such as running prompt optimization after weight tuning, but in our work, we focus on the former: applying \mmgrpo{} to a prompt-optimized program.
+We extend the BetterTogether approach to the online RL setting for the first time using \mmgrpo{}.
+In particular, we experiment with combining the module-level variant of \mmgrpo{} with a strong prompt optimizer, MIPROv2 \citep{opsahl-ong-etal-2024-optimizing}.
+While \citet{soylu-etal-2024-fine} also experiment with alternative compositions, such as running prompt optimization after weight tuning, in this work we focus on the former: applying an \mmgrpo{} variant to a program on top of automatic prompt optimization.